The house was built by Sir Nicholas Bacon (1510-1579), who at that time was Lord Keeper of the Great Seal during the reign of Queen Elizabeth I.

 Opening Times and Access

 Old Gorhambury can be accessed daily on foot or on bicycle from 8am to 6pm, providing that the permissive path Gorhambury Drive is open to the public.
+Planned closures are shown on The Gorhambury Drive page.

 Access by car is limited to Thursdays from May to September, from 2pm to 5pm.